Node-Webex/node-webex/README.md

 node get-user.js
 ```

-**Notes:**

-* **(New)** API endpoints for each API Service have been merged into a single file.
-For example, the WebEx UserService endpoints are defined in lib/api/user-service.js and are exposed under `webex.user` (i.e. `webex.user.get()`)
-* **(New)** Request logic is now tested for `webex.user.get()`.
-As such, request logic is now live in most recent update.
-* **(New)** Alternate setup using single file found in `example/get-user.js`
-* NOT on npmjs.org.
-You will need to clone repo and follow instructions above to run this module locally.
-* Only a few endpoints are available...
-* See example folder for other info.

-**Testing / Possible issues:**
+**js2xml Notes:**

-* The function `js2xml` in lib/webex.js can handle strings and objects only.
-This function is used to to recursively create the markup tagged versions of the js objects used to define the contents of the `securityContext` and `bodyContent` portions of the XML request.
+The function `js2xml` in lib/webex.js is used to to recursively create the markup of the js objects used to define the contents of the `securityContext` and `bodyContent` portions of the XML request.
 As other WebEx XML API methods are added, this function may have to be tweaked.
-See section below on it's current operation.
-* Little to no error handling (yet) so check/double-check everything.
-* Response processor returns a js object version of the XML response.
-This can withstand a bot more post processing to eliminate some of the enclosing objects.

-**js2xml Example:**

-Take the following example object...
+An example of this logic is below.

 ```javascript
 const user = {